JadeMuyambo/A-Global-Phenomenon-Taylor-Swift-s-Eras-Tour/README.md

 > Chart types were selected for label legibility, correct visual encodings (length/area), and alignment with *The Economist* style.

+## 📄 License
+- This project is licensed under the MIT lisence.
+See license file for details.

 ## 👩🏽‍💻 Author
 **Jade Muyambo**
 Graduate Student — Data Science